noelvasanth/CADA_Leiden/README.md

 The Amazon.zip file contains the Amazon network with labeled ground truth anomalies.

-The LFR_dataset.zip file contains the 6 LFR datasets used in the project.
+The LFR_datasets.zip file contains the 6 LFR datasets used in the project.

 The code is in the SNACS_Project.ipynb file.